ryanoasis/nerd-fonts/readme.md

 nerd-filetype-glyphs-fonts-patcher v0.2.0
 =========================================

-* A python fontforge command line script to patch any font for use with the [vim-webdevicons](https://github.com/ryanoasis/vim-webdevicons) vim plugin
+* A python fontforge command line script to patch any font
-  * Adds the [vim-webdevicons](https://github.com/ryanoasis/vim-webdevicons) glyphs (icons) to any font you pass in
 * patched-fonts folder contains pre-patched fonts provided for use with [vim-webdevicons](https://github.com/ryanoasis/vim-webdevicons) [(see list below)](#patched-fonts)

 ![image](https://github.com/ryanoasis/vim-webdevicons/wiki/screenshots/v0.3.4/fontforge-glyph-set-1.png)

 ... and more ...

+* Particularly created for use with [vim-webdevicons](https://github.com/ryanoasis/vim-webdevicons) vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path

 ## Usage